List of content you will read in this article:

 There are numerous ways that a site’s security can be compromised.
 One possible method of attack is an injection attack (i.e. the attacker provides untrusted input to a program).
 The two most common types of injection attacks are SQL injection (SQLi) and Cross-site Scripting (XSS) attacks.
 Today we will discuss the latter and how to protect your site from XSS vulnerabilities.

-Cross-site Scripting is a type of computer security vulnerability which allows attackers to inject client-side scripts into web-pages viewed by other users.
+Cross-site Scripting is a type of computer security vulnerability that allows attackers to inject client-side scripts into webpages viewed by other users.
 The attack is carried out when the victim actually visits the compromised web page.
 The malicious code inserted by the attacker is sent to the victim inside the page’s HTML file and is then executed by the browser.
-XSS vulnerabilities are most frequent in forums, message boards and websites that allow comments, however, are not limited to these styles of sites.
+XSS vulnerabilities are most frequent in forums, message boards, and websites that allow comments, however, are not limited to these styles of sites.

 In fact, any web page or application that generates un-sanitized user input in its output is considered vulnerable.
 Certain incompetent website admins might say that since XSS is executed on the client-side, it is not the site’s problem.
 Despite their claims, their website acts as the delivery method of this malicious code, thus ignoring these vulnerabilities displays professional negligence.
 Cross-site scripting could also be used in order to deface a certain site by changing its content or redirecting to malicious pages, thus attacking the site directly, not only its users.